CSUN-IT/laravel-proxypass/README.md

 PROXY_PATH_HEADER=HTTP_X_FORWARDED_PATH
 ```

-Next, add the service provider to your 'providers' array in Laravel as follows:
+Next, add the service provider to your `providers` array in Laravel as follows:

 ```
 'providers' => [
-   ...
-   CSUNMetaLab\ProxyPass\Providers\ProxyPassServiceProvider,
-   ...
-]
+   //...

+   'CSUNMetaLab\ProxyPass\Providers\ProxyPassServiceProvider',

+   // You can also use the following depending on Laravel convention:
+   // CSUNMetaLab\ProxyPass\Providers\ProxyPassServiceProvider::class

+   //...
+],
 ```

 Finally, run the following Artisan command to publish the configuration: